 - Dr. Richard Frankel is a Regenstrief Institute research scientist at the Indiana University School of Medicine who studies ways to improve the doctor-patient relationship.
 He expressed this particular concern about doctor-patient communication: “We know that doctors ask patients whether they understand what was just discussed less than 2% of the time.”

 - A well-known study by Beckman and Frankel published in the Annals of Internal Medicine found that patients were allowed to complete their opening statement expressing why they’re seeking medical care in only 23% of physician interviews.
 The average time to interruption was just 18 seconds.
+UPDATE: a study on how often internal medicine residents interrupted patient narratives found that the average time to interruption was 12 seconds after the resident entered the room; female patients were significantly more likely to be interrupted by the doctor than male patients were (Rhoades et al, Journal of Family Medicine)

 - The Archives of Internal Medicine published a 2008 Northwest University’s School of Medicine study on patients’ own preferences of exam room etiquette vs. the actual reality as captured on videotape during the study.
 In over half of all doctor/patient visits, doctors did not mention patients’ names at all.